 - Start a routine.
 Your puppy should learn when it’s almost bedtime based on the nightly routine.
 Don’t give your puppy any food or treats within a few hours of bedtime.
 Play with them a lot, then take them to go potty right before it’s time for bed.

 - Make the crate inviting.
-Crate training is a crucial part of having a Goldendoodle puppy, and it needs to start from the very first night home.
+Crate training is a crucial part of having puppy Golden Doodles, and it needs to start from the very first night home.
 Instead of an expensive dog bed that will probably get chewed up, line the bottom of the crate with cheap towels or fleece blankets.
 If possible, include something soft that has the scent of your puppy’s mother or littermates on it.
 Keeping the crate inside your bedroom is best, so you can hear them whining, at least while your puppy is new and has a tiny bladder.

 - Keep their sleeping area dark and quiet.
 A cover on the crate can help keep light out.
 If you watch TV in bed and have the puppy in your room, keep the volume low.
 You want ideal conditions to help your puppy fall – and stay – asleep.